Disclosures

 Will Upstart hurt my credit?

 Checking rates on Upstart’s website requires only a soft credit inquiry, which doesn’t hurt your credit.
-When you apply for a loan, the lender performs a hard credit inquiry, which can affect your score.
+When you apply for a loan, the lender performs a hard credit inquiry, which can slightly affect your score.

-If you accept a loan offer, it affects your credit utilization, which can lower your score.
+If you accept a loan offer, it affects your credit utilization, which can also lower your score.
 However, if you make on-time payments over the entire term length, you can improve your score in the long run.

 How long does it take for Upstart to deposit money?